Skip to content

 • conductivity_optical

-Calculates a given component of the linear optical conductivity tensor as a function of frequency for a given Fermi energy.
+Calculates a given component of the linear optical conductivity tensor.

 • conductivity_optical_nonlinear